 There are several things that you need to consider when looking for the best way to send money abroad, such as:

-For this, let’s assume you want to send money to Australia from the the United States.
+For example, let’s assume you want to send money to Australia from the United States.
 Depending on the bank or online money transfer provider you choose, you’ll find a range of fees being charged to transfer money overseas.
 Online providers tend to come in cheaper than banks.
 For example, WorldRemit will charge you a flat fee of $3.99 to send any amount to Australia from the United States, whereas XE charges zero fees, and TransferWise charges a variable percentage fee depending on the size of your transfer.
 For instance, sending $1000 to Australia using TransferWise will cost you $9.03 in fees while $1500 will cost you $13.

 When looking at the fees charged by banks, it’s common to find the rates varying depending on the currency in which the transfer is processed.
 For instance, a transfer of $1000 from Chase Bank to the Commonwealth Bank of Australia will cost $5 if it is processed in Australian dollars, but $40 if sent in USD.
-On top of this, the Commonwealth Bank of Australia will charge the recipient 11 Australian dollars to collect the funds.
+On top of this, the Commonwealth Bank of Australia will charge the recipient A$11 to collect the funds.
 These fees are in addition to correspondent and intermediary fees where applicable.

 Money transfer providers allow their customers to send funds only from specified countries and currencies to their recipients in designated markets.
-Normally, a provider would make public its sending and disbursing network coverage, but this is not always the case.
+Normally, a provider would make its sending and disbursing network coverage public, but this is not always the case.
 However, you can find out from the provider’s customer support team, FAQs section or by trying out a transfer if your sending and receiving countries are supported on the platform.